Nihongo Online School

 3. The First 100 Japanese Kanji

-Specifically designed for beginning students, this book presents the most commonly used kanji characters with careful selection for rapid and effective learning.
+Specifically designed for beginning students, this book presents the most commonly used Japanese kanji for beginners with careful selection for rapid and effective learning.

 • Readings, meanings, and common compounds for each character